bobanetwork/v3-anchorage/.gitbook/contents/notices/holocene-breaking-changes.md

 * op-erigon [v1.2.10](https://github.com/bobanetwork/op-erigon/releases/tag/v1.2.10)
 * op-geth [v1.101411.3](https://github.com/bobanetwork/op-geth/releases/tag/v1.101411.3)

->[!IMPORTANT]
->
->For `op-geth`, we have provided a new image built by Boba Team.
+For `op-geth`, we have provided a new image built by Boba Team.
 The manually override is not needed anymore.
->
->Please use the new image `us-docker.pkg.dev/boba-392114/bobanetwork-tools-artifacts/images/op-geth:v1.101411.3`
+Please use the new image `us-docker.pkg.dev/boba-392114/bobanetwork-tools-artifacts/images/op-geth:v1.101411.3`

 ### Verify Your Configuration